MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMBoundaryToGroup.md

 You can use boundary groups to manage network locations.
 You must assign boundaries to boundary groups before you can use the boundary group.
 Boundary groups enable client computers to find a primary site for client assignment, which is referred to as automatic site assignment, and a list of available site systems that have content.
-For more information about boundaries, see [Planning for Boundaries and Boundary Groups in Configuration Manager](http://go.microsoft.com/fwlink/?LinkId=266225) on TechNet.
+For more information about boundaries, see [Define site boundaries and boundary groups](https://docs.microsoft.com/sccm/core/servers/deploy/configure/define-site-boundaries-and-boundary-groups).

 ## EXAMPLES

 > [!NOTE]
 > Configuration Manager CmdLets must be run from the Configuration Manager site drive.
-For more information see the [getting started documentation](https://docs.microsoft.com/en-us/powershell/sccm/overview).
+For more information, see the [getting started documentation](https://docs.microsoft.com/powershell/sccm/overview).

 ### Example 1: Assign a boundary group to a boundary